LucasDelfino92/morrowindsharp/modlist.md

 - [**Store Entrance Chimes**](https://www.nexusmods.com/morrowind/mods/44586) by R-Zero: adds entrance bell chimes with sound effects to imperial town tradehouses and taverns.
 - [**Tunnel Cough**](https://www.nexusmods.com/morrowind/mods/47603) by R-Zero: makes Miner class NPCs cough.

-## MISCELLANEOUS

-- [**Book Pickup**](https://www.nexusmods.com/morrowind/mods/46625) by NullCascade: enables picking up books by default, instead of opening them.
-This can be disabled by holding shift.
-The behavior can be inverted using the mod config menu.
-- [**Burial of a Taxman**](https://www.nexusmods.com/morrowind/mods/43962?) by Alxemical: Socucius Ergalla will now arrange for the taxman's mortal remains to be buried during the quest Death of a Taxman.
-- [**Creeper the Drummer**](https://www.nexusmods.com/morrowind/mods/42451) by Faelian: alters Creeper's animations making him randomly sit on the ground and play his drums.
-- [**Fix those bastard rope fences**](https://www.nexusmods.com/morrowind/mods/45741) by EJ-12 and Petethegoat: modifies collision boxes on rope-related meshes to prevent getting stuck in them, as well as the player and NPC's hitboxes, making it easier to squeeze past NPCs in tight situations.
-- [**GreetDistanceReducer**](https://www.nexusmods.com/morrowind/mods/43994) by helswake: NPCs will not shout at you as often when you walk by.
-They will still greet you, though, you just have to be a bit closer.
-- [**Greetings for No Lore**](https://www.nexusmods.com/morrowind/mods/46063) by Caeris: replaces the three standard No Lore greetings with over twenty new ones.
-- [**Lower First Person Sneak Mode**](https://www.nexusmods.com/morrowind/mods/43108) by Androl: lowers the position of the first person camera when sneaking/crouching, making it easier to tell if you are sneaking.
-- [**MWSE Character Creation Name Generator**](https://www.nexusmods.com/morrowind/mods/46189) by Aleist3r: allows you to generate a random name for you character upon character creation.
-- [**Old Dwemer Books**](https://www.nexusmods.com/morrowind/mods/43339?) by Yar-Yulme: replaces textual descriptions in seven old Dwemer books from TES3: Tribunal with actual graphics.
-  - This mod is incorrectly packaged.
-Set the proper **Data** directory in MO2.
-  - Hide/disable **Old_dwemer_books.esp**.
-- [**Plain Paper Fix**](https://www.nexusmods.com/morrowind/mods/47735) by abot: allows you to pick up a blank sheet of paper without having to read it first.
-- [**Portrait of Crassius Curio**](https://www.nexusmods.com/morrowind/mods/42812) by Mark Makovey and aralin: adds a majestic portrait of Crassius Curio to his manor.
-  - Hide/disable **CurioPortrait_Object.esp**.
-- [**Settled Jiub**](https://www.nexusmods.com/morrowind/mods/46577) by Ava Aelius: gives Jiub a house near Buckmoth Legion Fort and connects his presence in Morrowind to his status as Saint Jiub the Eradicator in TES IV and TES V in a lore-friendly and immersive way.
-- [**Switchable Scriptures**](https://www.nexusmods.com/morrowind/mods/46680) by Stuporstar and NullCascade: lets you open or close any book or scroll in the game.
-  - MO2 will install this mod as a BAIN package.
-Tick the corresponding options and click **OK**:
-    - **00 Core**
-    - **01 Closed Book Icons**
-    - **03 Melchior's Magnificent Manuscripts**: only if you installed **Melchior's Magnificent Manuscripts** earlier.
-- [**Yet Another Guard Diversity**](https://www.nexusmods.com/morrowind/mods/45894) by Half11, SkoomaPro, and Danke: replaces the generic, copy-pasted guards of Morrowind with different variations.
-Some guards have different loadouts and armor, and each have different faces.

 ## OVERHAULS

 - [**Atmospheric Delights**](https://www.nexusmods.com/morrowind/mods/47472) by Lucevar: interior overhaul of Desele's House of Earthly Delights to be more atmospheric.
 Adds several new NPCs with unique dialogue, including a bouncer and several new patrons.
 The NPCs now use a custom set of vanilla voice lines to better capture their role and personalities.